 - Wiscasset, Waterville and Farmington (1894-1933)

 Transporting both passengers and freight, they were the smallest narrow gauge common carrier railroads in the United States.
-They connected the less populated rural areas of Maine with the larger cities and thus were an important part of the economic development of the interior of Maine.
+They connected the less populated rural areas of Maine with the larger cities and towns, and thus were an important part of the economic development of the interior of Maine – as well as being almost totally unique in terms of rail operations in the country.